Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 \section{Results}

-To estimate the causal impact of access to the Change.org in-platform AI tool, we conducted a series of difference-in-difference analyses~\cite{callaway2021difference} that leveraged a natural experiment in AI tool access on Change.org driven by a staggered roll-out by geographic region: the United States, Great Britain, and Canada received full access ten weeks prior to Australia.\footnote{We confirmed country-specific launch dates for the AI-generated draft tool with the Change.org team.} We could thus compare country-level trends in petition lexical style and outcomes during the ten-week period where access differed between geographic regions.
+To estimate the causal impact of access to the Change.org in-platform AI tool, we conducted a series of difference-in-differences analyses~\cite{callaway2021difference} that leveraged a natural experiment in AI tool access on Change.org driven by a staggered roll-out by geographic region: the United States, Great Britain, and Canada received full access eleven weeks prior to Australia.
+We confirmed country-specific launch dates for the AI-generated draft tool with members of the Change.org team.
+We could thus compare country-level trends in petition lexical style and outcomes during the eleven-week period (October 2, 2023 - December 15, 2023) where access differed between geographic regions.